 As a Doodle owner, you know just how important baths are for maintaining their beautiful coats.
-A Doodle’s coat is his trademark, after all!
+A Doodle’s coat is its trademark, after all!
 Now, you might think you know how to bathe a dog, but do you know how to bathe a Doodle?
-In this ultimate guide, we will discuss the special bathing requirements that Doodles have due to their long, luscious locks.
-Let’s get into it.
+In this ultimate guide, we will discuss the special bathing requirements that Doodles have, thanks to their long, luscious locks.
+We’ll also cover what you’ll need and how to go about it, step-by-step.
+Let’s get into it!

-In relation to the question of “how to bathe a dog”, one of the most common questions asked about Doodle coat maintenance is “how often should you wash your dog?”
-There can be a variety of answers to this question, so consider the following factors to determine your pup’s bath frequency:
+In relation to the question of how to bathe a Doodle, one of the most common questions asked about Doodle coat maintenance is “how often should you wash your dog?”
+There can be a variety of answers to this question, so consider the following factors to determine your pup’s bathing frequency:

 - Hair Length: Does your Doodle have long hair?
 Long hair can trap dirt, debris, and dander (which can cause allergies in humans).

 - Activity Level: Does your Doodle go haywire when they’re outside?
-If your Doodle likes to dig holes, play at the park, roll in dirt, or go swimming, they probably need baths more frequently than a dog who doesn’t get into trouble when they’re outside.
+If they like to dig holes, play at the park, roll in dirt, or go swimming, they probably need baths more frequently than a dog who doesn’t get into mischief when they’re outside.